OskarKrafft/dsa-bonus-assignment-1-text-editor/README.md

 ## Scope

-In this project we develop a simple text editor using a positiona list class.
+In this project we develop a simple text editor using a positional list class.
 The text editor allows for the following operations:
 - left: Move cursor to the left by one character
 - right: Move cursor to the right by one character
 - insert: Insert a character just after the cursor